 Pete Spence moved on and by June, 1893 was working as a deputy sheriff and constable of Georgetown, New Mexico.
 While in office, he pistol-whipped to death a man named Rodney O’Hara and was charged with manslaughter.
 Sentenced to a five-year term in the Yuma, Arizona Territorial Penitentiary, he began his prison term on June 10, 1893.
 Some 18 months later; however, he was granted a pardon by the territorial governor.

-Later, Spence settled in Globe, Arizona, where he ran a goat ranch with old friend, Phin Clanton, south of town in the Galiuro Mountains.
+Later, Spence settled in Globe, Arizona, where he ran a goat ranch with his old friend, Phin Clanton, south of town in the Galiuro Mountains.
 He also supervised burro trains that were used to bring supplies into the Globe area.
 Phin Clanton died in 1906, but Spence remained friends with his wife.
 On April 2, 1910, using his real name of Elliot Larkin Ferguson, Pete married Phin’s widow.

 Pete Spence died in 1914 and is buried in the Globe, Arizona cemetery, in the plot next to Phin Clanton.